How do I find safe suppliers dropshipping with Alibaba?

 Your ultimate goal when looking for suppliers should be to find one that will not only manufacture your product to the desired quality specifications, but one that you can build a long-lasting relationship.

-You want to find a supplier who will go the extra mile for you once you’ve proven yourself to be a good client, but also someone you deem worthy of friendship.
+You want to find a supplier who will go the extra mile for you once you’ve proven yourself to be a good client, but also someone you deem worthy of a supplier relationship.

 Remember that price negotiations must be done at the right time.